Writing high-converting copy is a lot like building with Legos.

 Make sure this headline is eye-catching and gets to the heart of what you are bringing to the table.

-Again clarity (the first Law of Sales Funnel Physics) should be a priority here.
+Again clarity (one of the Laws of Sales Funnel Physics) should be a priority here.

 5. Benefit/Feature List